BuyerQuest/terraform-tenable-nessus-scanner-aws/README.md

 In tenable.io's web UI, grab your linking key from [the **Scans > Scanners** page](https://cloud.tenable.com/app.html#/scans/scanners)

 Add this module to your terraform project's source code and provide the following:
-  - Scanner name (Friendly name to show in the Tenable.io UI)
   - Tenable Linking Key
   - VPC ID
   - Subnet ID
   - (Optional) Instance type, defaults to m4.large
   - (Optional) Instance name, defaults to nessus-scanner
+  - (Optional) Scanner name (a friendly name to show in the Tenable.io UI), defaults to Instance name.

 #### Example: